papinet/papiNet-API/1.1.0/order-status.md

 ## Context

 An _Order Issuer_ requests to a _Supplier_ the status of one or multiple of its _orders_.
 The _Order Issuer_ has earlier sent the orders to the Supplier.
-This use case is designed for Pulp and Paper business.
+This use case is designed for Pulp and Paper business and only for orders with direct shipments from the _Supplier_ site to the customer ship-to location(s).

 ## Domain Name